taraslough/al-folio/_pages/about.md

 news: false
 social: true
 ---
 I am a Ph.D.
 Candidate in Political Science at Columbia University and a Predoctoral Fellow at the University of California, Berkeley.
-Starting in Fall 2020, I will be an Assistant Professor of Politics at New York University.
+In 2020, I will join New York University as Assistant Professor of Politics.

 I write on the political economy of institutions and development.
 My dissertation focuses on the distributive politics of the bureaucracy with application to low- and middle-income democracies.
 I have conducted fieldwork in Argentina, Colombia, Haiti, Malawi, Nigeria, Peru, and Venezuela.